-- Do not install water heater on carpeted floor. - Do not operate water heater if any part has been exposed to flooding or water damage.
+- Do not install water heater on carpeted floor. - Do not operate water heater if flood damaged.

 Water temperature over 125°F (52°C) can cause severe burns instantly resulting in severe injury or death.

 Children, the elderly, and the physically or mentally disabled are at highest risk for scald injury.